 - Increasing the number of migration tasks to be executed concurrently puts a heavier load on the system.
 If too many migration tasks are executing concurrently, putting a heavy load on the system, adjust the schedule so that fewer migration tasks execute concurrently. - Make sure that no more than 12,000 client connections using the readwrite-content-sharing file systems in all the linked HDI systems exist. - If the number of end users that use the read-write-content-sharing file system increases, or the number of files to be created or updated increases, migration might not finish within 10 minutes, and it might take a long time for the update information of a certain location to be applied to another location.
 Therefore, adjust the number of end users and number of files so that migration finishes within 10 minutes. - If communication with any HDI system is impossible due to failure in the network or HCP system, no file system can be operated.
 In such a case, all access from end users is blocked as an I/O error.
 Restart the file system after recovery from such failures. - If you stop the HDI systems for routine maintenance, after asking the end users in advance to stop accessing to share, shut down the processing node.
 As you click Shutdown Node in the File Servers tab of the Processing Nodes subwindow, the number of days of retention until pruning, which is assigned to the namespace, is displayed.
 Do not use the Cluster Management dialog box to stop nodes, as the number of days of retention until pruning is not displayed.
 If the planned HDI shutdown period exceeds the number of days of retention until pruning, the resource group must be restarted to restore data from the HCP system.
 This is to prevent any error caused by a directory operation or migration when restarting operation.
 For details about how to recover a read-write-content-sharing file system, see the Troubleshooting Guide. - When you recover from an HDI OS failure or turn the power on again after a shutdown of HDI power, the resynchronization process will be performed for all files and directories in the shares for recovering consistency with the HCP system (excluding the files and directories in the .conflict and .conflict_longpath directory).
 At this time, any updated files not migrated to the HCP system are stored in the .conflict directory, if any.
-All the files in shares become stub files, degrading access performance temporarily. - A user who performs CIFS access to a read-write-content-sharing file systems, can belong to a maximum of 700 groups, including the primary group.
+Note that the stub file in which only the metadata is updated will become an empty file (0 bytes).
+If a 0 byte file is stored in the .conflict directory, check the metadata in the file.
+Then, if necessary, apply that metadata to the original file, or change the metadata by performing the operation again.
+All the files in shares become stub files, degrading access performance temporarily. - A user who performs CIFS access to a read-write-content-sharing file systems, can belong to a maximum of 700 groups, including the primary group. - If the metadata of a file is changed in the read-write-content-sharing file system, both the metadata and data are migrated to the HCP system.